IwanKaramazow/ReasonDojo/README.md

 ```reason
 Images.drawBird(~x=180., ~y=state.birdY, ~image=state.image, env);
 ```
+* What is the `~` thing?
+Ask a mentor at the Dojo.
-* Update the relevant part of the state to give the bird a different position on the `y`-axis.
+* Update the relevant part of the state in `draw` to give the bird a different position on the `y`-axis.
 For example give it a hard-coded position of `150.`
 * Increment the bird position (`y`-axis) on every draw with the `Math.sineWave` function.
 Hint: part of the named arguments contain default values in the function definition.
 If you omit them when calling the function the default values are used.
 You can use the `xOffset` value in the state as `offset`.
 Don't forget to pass a `()` (unit) as last argument to finish the function application.

+Tip: don't be afraid to ask a mentor for help.
+If you've never worked with named or default arguments before, you'll definitely have a lot of questions.

 ### 3. Let's play